Level: Advanced (Level 3)Awarding Body: AQA

 For A Level Physics you will need an average GCSE score of 5.6 or more.
 Also:

-- Grades 6 (BB) in Double Science or at least two 6s (Bs) in Triple Science (one 6 must be in Physics)
+- Grades 6 in Combined Science or at least two 6’s in triple science (one 6 must be in Physics)

 Other factors to consider:

-- You should not choose Physics if you don’t like maths – every lesson will involve calculations!
+- You shouldn’t choose Physics if you don’t like maths – every lesson will involve calculations!

 - Do not think you are getting away from writing – all exams require coherent written answers and extended prose